Indications for new scalar resonances at the LHC and a possible interpretation: The 2-Higgs Doublet extended Georgi-Machacek model

 There are 3 independent VEVs, and so 3 custodial singlets.
 The neutral members of the higher multiplets, ${\bm 5}$ or ${\bm 3}$, cannot develop a VEV, as that will break the CS.
 One of the CP-even neutral scalars must go into {\bf 5}; let us call that $H_5$.
 It should be a linear combination of $\phi_1^0\sin\beta - \phi_2^0\cos\beta$ (where $\tan\beta = v_2/v_1$), and $\chi^0-\sqrt{2}\xi^0$.
 However, vertices like $H_5W^+W^-$ or $H_5 ZZ$ can exist \cite{HKL14}.
 One may note that $H_5$ need not be a mass eigenstate, except $H_5^{\pm\pm}$.

 $h_{95}$ decays to $\tau^+\tau^-$ and $b\bar{b}$, so it must contain some doublet fields\footnote{There are three bases we will be talking about: the gauge basis, with two doublets and two triplets, the custodial basis, whose irreducible representations are $\bm{5,3,3,3,1,1,1}$, and the mass basis.}.
-The 125 GeV resonance, $h_{125}$, must be very close to the SM Higgs boson, {\em i.e.}, in the alignment limit. $H_{650}$ may or may not have any doublet components; whether it is produced in ggF is still not clear.
+The 125 GeV resonance, $h_{125}$, must be very close to the SM Higgs boson $h_{\rm SM}$, {\em i.e.}, in the alignment limit. $H_{650}$ may or may not have any doublet components; whether it is produced in ggF is still not clear.

 The SU(2) triplet fields do not couple to fermions (except, possibly, neutrinos, which are outside our scope), but the doublet fields do.
-To prevent tree-level flavor-changing neutral current, we consider two of the most popular choices: Type I, where the doublet $\Phi_1$ has no fermionic coupling, and the doublet $\Phi_2$ gives mass to all the fermions, and Type II, where $\Phi_1$ ($\Phi_2$) gives mass to isospin projection $-\frac12$ ($+\frac12$) fermions.
+To prevent tree-level flavour-changing neutral current, we consider two of the most popular choices: Type I, where the doublet $\Phi_1$ has no fermionic coupling, and the doublet $\Phi_2$ gives mass to all the fermions, and Type II, where $\Phi_1$ ($\Phi_2$) gives mass to isospin projection $-\frac12$ ($+\frac12$) fermions.
 Other choices are also possible.

-The unitarity bound, as shown in Ref.\ \cite{AK08}, need not hold any longer.
-There are two reasons for that.
-First, there are more $|{\rm in}\rangle$ and $|{\rm out}\rangle$ states, and we have not even defined the scalar potential.
-Unlike the GM model, the scalar masses are no longer expressible in terms of the common triplet mass $m_3$ and common 5-plet mass $m_5$.
-The CMS bound on the mass of $H^{++}$ coming from $H^{++}\to W^+W^+$ need not be valid in the presence of competing channels opening up, like the decay to one charged scalar and $W^+$, or two singly charged scalars.
+Let us also recall that on top of the unitarity sum rules considered in \cref{ss:sumrules}, one can also impose unitarity requirements on scattering processes involving only the scalar states.
+The latter lead to constraints involving combinations of the couplings in the scalar potential.
+These can translate into upper bounds on the physical scalar masses, as shown for example in Ref.\ \cite{AK08} for the GM model when a $Z_2$ symmetry is imposed.
+However, relaxing the latter discrete symmetry, one can identify decoupling limits where the mass upper bounds are totally relaxed \cite{HKL14}.
+In the present study we do not need to specify the scalar potential for the extended Higgs sector.
+We will assume it to be the most generic compatible with the gauge symmetries and renormalisability, so that one expects to find decoupling limits despite the unitarity constraints, and thus no upper bounds on the scalar masses.
+Note, however, that even imposing some extra global symmetries, the bounds of \cite{AK08} need not hold any longer in our case; there are more $|{\rm in}\rangle$ and $|{\rm out}\rangle$ states, and, unlike the GM model, the scalar masses are no longer expressible in terms of the common triplet mass $m_3$ and common 5-plet mass $m_5$.
+The CMS bound on the mass of $H^{++}$, coming from $H^{++}\to W^+W^+$, need not be valid in the presence of competing channels opening up, like the decay to one charged scalar and $W^+$, or two singly charged scalars.
 This opens up the possibility of a comparatively large triplet VEV $u$ than what is usually found in the context of the GM model.
-Second, the analysis of Ref.\ \cite{AK08} assumes $M_1=M_2=0$ in the scalar potential of GM; if this is relaxed, the unitarity bounds do not hold even in the canonical GM model.